alessiodacapito/quick_tomo/README.md

 Use quick_tomo.sh to lunch the reconstruction with these tested and running parameters.
 We don't use Aretomo inside scipion because when I tested it (updated on 6th August 2025) it was not working well on my system.

+## How to run quick_tomo

+./quick_tomo_v0.1.sh
+Then fill up the requiested fields
+  - absolute path of your scipion project
+  - output directory where you want your tomos to be reconstructed

 Enjoy your bin 4 tomograms !!!